-You probably know that Medicare coverage is available to individuals 65 or older.
-You might know that there is also Medicare coverage available for people with disabilities.
+You probably know that Medicare coverage is available to people age 65 or older.
+You may also know that Medicare coverage is available for people with disabilities.

-There are two exceptions to the two-year waiting period.
+There are two exceptions to the 2-year waiting period.
 If you have amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s Disease, you’ll be enrolled in coverage in the first month you receive SSDI.
-If you have end stage renal disease (ESRD), your Medicare coverage normally begins the first day of the fourth month of your dialysis treatment.
+If you have end stage renal disease (ESRD), your Medicare coverage normally begins after you’ve received 3 months of dialysis treatment.

 Medicare disability coverage doesn’t have an age requirement.
 You can get Medicare coverage as long as you have a disability and have been approved for SSDI.

-Yes, as long as you’ve been approved for SSDI.
-You’ll be automatically enrolled at the start of your 25th month of receiving benefits.
-You’ll receive your card in the mail during your 22nd month of SSDI benefits.
-Once you’re eligible, you’ll have coverage from Medicare parts A and B. Parts A and B are known as original Medicare.
+Once you’ve been approved for SSDI, you’ll be automatically enrolled at the start of your 25th month of receiving benefits.
+You’ll receive your Medicare card in the mail during your 22nd month of SSDI benefits.
+Once you’re eligible, you’ll have coverage from Medicare parts A and B, also known as original Medicare.

 - Medicare Part A (hospital insurance).
 Part A is used to pay for hospital stays and other types of short-term patient care, such as skilled nursing facilities.
 People generally don’t pay a premium for Part A coverage.